The Minimax Risk in Testing Uniformity over Large Alphabets under Missing-Ball Alternatives: Introduction

-This situation might arise when we are interested in testing the spatial uniformity of a light source using an array of photon counters operating over a prescribed time interval, or when verifying whether $n$ symbols produced by an information source are distributed uniformly over their alphabet when $n$ has a Poisson distribution.
-More generally, testing the goodness-of-fit of a random sample $x_1,\ldots,x_n$ to any continuous distribution with cumulative distribution function (CDF) $F_0$ can be reduced to testing uniformity by considering the occurrences
+against alternatives in which the rates $Q_i$ deviate from uniformity.
+Our results are asymptotic and valid across all scaling relationships between $N$ and $n$.
+Still, we focus on the high-dimensional regime ($N \gg n$), which is of particular interest, as the case where $N$ is comparable to or smaller than $n$ is well understood.

-see a related discussion in \cite{ermakov1998asymptotic} and \cite[Ch.
-1.4]{ingster2003nonparametric}, and potential exceptions in \cite{balakrishnan2019hypothesis}.
-Additional motivation for testing the uniformity of Poisson data is its connection to the multinomial model, which arises from the former when conditioning on the event $\sum_{i=1}^N O_i = n$ \cite{aldous2013probability}.
-Consequently, the minimax risk under the Poisson setting bounds from above the minimax risk under the multinomial setting, whereas this bound is tight in many important cases \cite{holst1972asymptotic,ingster1987minimax,Nussbaum1996,ermakov1998asymptotic,diakonikolas2014testing,ValiantValiant}.
+This situation might arise when we are interested in testing the spatial uniformity of a light source using a large array of photon counters operating over a prescribed time interval, or when verifying whether the symbols in a random string are distributed uniformly over a large alphabet when the string's length has a Poisson distribution with mean $n$.
+In biology, the counts might represent the number of observed individuals of a particular plant or animal species in $N$ different quadrats within a larger habitat.
+Testing whether these counts follow the same Poisson law would help assess if the species is uniformly distributed across the habitat or if there are preferred sub-regions due to variations in environmental conditions, leading to inhomogeneous Poisson rates \cite{illian2008statistical}.